rdf-elixir/website/content/rdf-ex/data-structures.md

 >
 ```

-Another way to delete statements is the `delete/3` function of the `RDF.Data` protocol.
+Another way to delete statements is the `RDF.Data.delete/2` function.
 The only difference to `delete` functions on the data structures directly is how it handles the deletion of a `RDF.Description` from another `RDF.Description` or `RDF.Graph` from another `RDF.Graph`.
-While the dedicated RDF data structure function ignores the description subject or graph name and removes the statements even when they don't match, `RDF.Data.delete/3` only deletes when the description’s subject respective graph name matches.
+While the dedicated RDF data structure function ignores the description subject or graph name and removes the statements even when they don't match, `RDF.Data.delete/2` only deletes when the description's subject or graph name matches.

 ```elixir
 iex> RDF.Description.new(EX.S1, init: {EX.p, [EX.O1, EX.O2]})